BCDevOps/devops-platform-workshops/.github/ISSUE_TEMPLATE/new-201-course.md

 All values that need to be substituted will be in [ brackets ] Things to do post creating this issue:
-- post a comment to provide all students instructions on accessing their project sets and guidance on how to stand up the labs
+- post a comment to provide all students instructions on accessing their project sets and guidance on how to stand up the labs (template found at provisioning_tools/201/templates/namespaceCreated.handlebar.md)
 - enter a note in your calendar to delete these namespaces two weeks from this issue creation

 -->